simonw/action-transcription-demo/README.md

 Action Transcription supports archiving and searching the transcripts of videos from multiple different video hosting platforms.

-It runs on GitHub to take advantage of the free GitHub Actions code running mechanism - but importantly it does not require any use any tools aside from the user's browser, even to setup new instances of the tool.
+It runs on GitHub to take advantage of the free GitHub Actions code running mechanism - but importantly it does not require, or use any tools aside from the user's browser, even to setup new instances of the tool.

 If a video has captions, this tool can be used to retrieve and store those captions.